vseryakov/backendjs/README.md

 the user without the backend involved.
 It does not mean this is simple gateway between the database, in many cases it is but if special processing of the data is needed before sending it to the user, it is possible to do and backendjs provides many convenient helpers and tools for it.

+When the API layer is initialized, the api module contains `app` object which is Express application.
+The `api.initMiddleware` method which is supposed to be overridden is called with `this` pointing to the api module and Express server `this.app` created and initialized with security middleware but not any other routes or templates.

 The typical structure of a backendjs application is the following (created by the bkjs init-app command:

             var backend = require('backendjs');